-Mediators work on proposal for long-term truce as Israeli strikes on Gaza kill 9
+Israeli strike in Gaza kills 23 as Arab mediators seek long-term truce

 The Hamas official said the militant group is open to a long-term truce that includes the complete withdrawal of Israeli forces and international guarantees, naming Russia, China, Turkey or the United Nations Security Council as possible guarantors.

-Turkey, a regional heavyweight that has had tense ties with Israel in recent years, recently joined the negotiations, the Egyptian official said.

 There was no immediate comment from Israeli officials.
-But Israel has ruled out any arrangement that would allow Hamas to preserve its influence in Gaza and rearm.
+Israel has ruled out any arrangement that would allow Hamas to preserve its influence in Gaza and rearm.
 The Trump administration, which has also been involved in the ceasefire talks, has said it fully supports Israel’s position.

 Israel and the U.S. have pressed Hamas to accept a temporary truce in which it would immediately release several hostages in return for vague promises of talks on a more permanent ceasefire.
 Hamas has rejected those proposals and says it won’t disarm as long as Israel occupies Palestinian territory.

-The Hamas official said the group does not trust either Netanyahu or the U.S. after they shattered the existing ceasefire agreement, which had facilitated the release of over 30 hostages.
+The Hamas official said the group does not trust Netanyahu or the U.S. after they shattered the existing ceasefire agreement, which had facilitated the release of over 30 hostages and nearly 2,000 Palestinian prisoners.

-The Egyptian official said mediators had the impression that President Donald Trump wants a deal before he visits the region next month.
+The Egyptian official said mediators had the impression that Trump wants a deal before he visits the region next month.
 Trump will travel to Saudi Arabia, Qatar and the United Arab Emirates from May 13 to May 16.

-Israel ended the ceasefire last month by launching a surprise bombardment across the territory that killed hundreds of Palestinians.
-Ground forces have expanded a buffer zone along the border, encircled the southern city of Rafah and now controls around 50% of the territory.
+Israel ended the ceasefire by launching a surprise bombardment across the territory that killed hundreds of Palestinians.
+Ground forces have expanded a buffer zone along the border and encircled the southern city of Rafah and now control around 50% of the territory.

-Israel has also sealed the territory off from all food, fuel, medicine and other supplies since the beginning of March in what it says is a tactic to pressure Hamas to release hostages.
+Israel says the military operations and the tightened blockade are tactics to pressure Hamas to release hostages.
 Aid groups say thousands of children are malnourished and most people are surviving on one meal a day or less.

+“The Israeli decision to block aid from entering Gaza is intolerable,” France, Germany and Britain said in their statement.
+They also condemned recent remarks by Israeli Defense Minister Israel Katz, who said the blockade was a pressure tactic and that troops would hold parts of Gaza indefinitely.

+“Humanitarian aid must never be used as a political tool and Palestinian territory must not be reduced nor subjected to any demographic change.
+Israel is bound under international law to allow the unhindered passage of humanitarian aid,” the European statement said.

+Israeli Foreign Ministry spokesman Oren Marmorstein rejected the criticism, disputing in a post on social media that there is a shortage of aid in Gaza.
+He said Israel was entitled to block the aid because it says Hamas seizes it for its own use.

-An overnight strike hit a school-turned-shelter in Gaza City, killing at least five people, according to Zaher al-Waheidi, the Health Ministry official in charge of records.
-The Civil Defense, first responders who operate under the Hamas-run government, said it recovered another four bodies from strikes on two homes in the same area.
-It said there are more people trapped under the rubble.
+In addition to the strike on the school, the Civil Defense, first responders who operate under the Hamas-run government, said it recovered four bodies from strikes on two homes in the same area.
+Another strike hit a home east of Gaza City, killing the twin girls, according to Gaza’s Health Ministry.

-There was no immediate comment from the Israeli military, which says it only targets militants and blames Hamas for civilian casualties because the militants are embedded in densely populated areas.

-Israel’s offensive has killed over 51,000 Palestinians, mostly women and children, according to the ministry, which does not say how many of the dead were fighters or civilians.
+Israel’s offensive has killed over 51,000 Palestinians, mostly women and children, according to the Health Ministry, which does not say how many of the dead were fighters or civilians.
 Israel says it has killed around 20,000 militants, without providing evidence.

 The war began when Hamas-led militants stormed into southern Israel on Oct.
 7, 2023, killing some 1,200 people, mostly civilians, and abducting 251.
 The militants still have 59 hostages, 24 of whom are believed to be alive, after most of the rest were released in ceasefire agreements or other deals.